aialmohamed/MPA_KR3_Digital_Twin/Readme.md

 For Backend we are using Mysql.
 >[!NOTE]
 The Name of the project (app) in avalonia should be short otherwies the previewer wont work

+>[!NOTE]
+On this [Gitrepo](https://github.com/ImtsSrl/openshowvar/blob/master/resources/kukavar.txt) you can find all the global variables that we can change with KUKAVARPROXY , we can create our own.
 ## Setup

 >[!NOTE]